-After massacres, Trump condemns white supremacy and bigotry, pushes death penalty
+After mass killings, Trump condemns white supremacy but faces pressure for gun control

 The suspect in Dayton, Connor Betts, was killed by police after opening fire in an entertainment district.
 A motive in the that case not immediately evident.

+While Democrats have pointed to Trump’s comments as inflaming racial tensions in the country, he tried to turn part of the blame on news organizations.

+“The Media has a big responsibility to life and safety in our Country.
+Fake News has contributed greatly to the anger and rage that has built up over many years,” Trump wrote in a tweet on Monday morning.

-Reporting by Susan Heavey; additional reporting by Roberta Rampton, Richard Cowan and Mohammed Zargham in Washington, Daniel Trotta in El Paso and Kim Palmer in Dayton; Editing by Nick Zieminski, Bill Trott and David Gregorio
+Reporting by Roberta Rampton and Susan Heavey; Additional reporting by Richard Cowan and Mohammed Zargham in Washington, Daniel Trotta in El Paso and Kim Palmer in Dayton; Editing by Kieran Murray and Bill Trott